Reconciliation Elegy, 1978, acrylic on canvas

 There are days -and those days have come again – when I wonder how well I will survive without the accompaniment in memory of this magnificent work.

-Its sustaining effect on my American sojourn has been equal to that of One Number 31 (1950) of Jackson Pollock, Robert Motherwell’s exact contemporary, the afterlight of whose meteoric life remains with us.
+Its sustaining effect on my American sojourn has been equal to that of One Number 31 (1950) of Jackson Pollock, Robert Motherwell’s exact contemporary, the afterlight of whose insight, courage and meteoric life remain with us.